AkariAsai/self-rag/README.md

     --output_dir YOUR_OUTPUT_FILE \
     --n_docs 20
 ```
 Your input file should be either a `json` or `jsonl`.
-Each instance must contains either `question` or `instruction`, which will be used as a query during retrieval.
+Each instance must contain either `question` or `instruction`, which will be used as a query during retrieval.

 ## Training